cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 `data` is assumed to contain opaque application data that is encoded as declared by the `datacontenttype` attribute.

-There are two values of 'datacontenttype' currently supported:
+There are two values of `datacontenttype` currently supported:
-- 'cloudevent/json' for JSON data
+- `cloudevent/json` for JSON data
-- 'application/cloudevent+dds' for a wider range of data types (text, binary, JSON)
+- `application/cloudevent+dds` for a wider range of data types (text, binary, JSON)

-If the 'datacontenttype' attribute is set to 'application/cloudevent+dds', the 'dataencoding' attribute defines the encoding of the message body.
+If the `datacontenttype` attribute is set to `application/cloudevent+dds`, the `dataencoding` attribute defines the encoding of the message body.

-The 'content-type' field in the message header MUST be consistent with the 'datacontenttype' attribute.
+The `content-type` field in the message header MUST be consistent with the `datacontenttype` attribute.

 ## 3. DDS Message Mapping